share/sharedb/README.md

 Apply operation to document and send it to the server.
 `op` structure depends on the document type.
 See the [operations for the default `'ot-json0'` type](https://github.com/ottypes/json0#summary-of-operations).
+Call this after you've either fetched or subscribed to the document.

 `doc.del([options][, function(err) {...}])`
 Delete the document locally and send delete operation to the server.
+Call this after you've either fetched or subscribed to the document.

 ### Class: `ShareDB.Query`